MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathRelativePathTo](/windows/desktop/api/shlwapi/nf-shlwapi-pathrelativepathtoa) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathRelativePathTo](/windows/win32/api/shlwapi/nf-shlwapi-pathrelativepathtow) .

-## <a name="removeargs"></a> ATLPath::RemoveArgs
+## <a name="removeargs"></a>ATLPath:: RemoveArgs

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathRemoveArgs](/windows/desktop/api/shlwapi/nf-shlwapi-pathremoveargsa).
+Bu işlev [PathRemoveArgs](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveargsw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi